HarshitG24/PDP-Homework1/README.md

 * Add Webpage
 * Displaying all the Publications
 * Searching for the author online **[Unique feature]**
-* Delete Publication/ Citation
+* Delete Publication/Citation
 * Exit

+# Delete Feature
+In the option 6 of the menu driven program (Delete Publication/Citation), user can delete the citation of choice.
+User will be able to view all theb citations such as Books, pages and Webpages added and will be shown an unique integer id mapped against it.
+The ID entered by the user, that citation will be deleted permanently.

 # Unique Feature
+* Made a menu-driven program, based on command line input, wherein everything is dynamic and no data is hard coded
+* In the menu, the option 5 asks the user to search for an author.
+The user inputs an author name and api call is made to fetch the details of author.
-* The user is asked to enter name of an author of their choice.
+* The user enters name of an author of their choice.
 * We make HTTP GET request api calls, to fetch details of an author, based on the input given by the user.
 * If the api call is successful, we print the following information to the user
   * Name